How do I register my child with a DoDEA Europe school?

 - Space Available, Tuition Paying, Non-Federally Connected

-What kind of curriculum does DoDDS Europe offer?
+What kind of curriculum does DoDEA Europe offer?

-What if I am stationed in an area where there isn't a DoDDS Europe school?
+What if I am stationed in an area where there isn't a DoDEA Europe school?

-The DoDDS Europe Non-DoD Schools Program has the responsibility to support educational services at government expense to authorized command-sponsored dependents of military members and DoD civilian employees assigned to overseas areas where no DoD Dependents School is available within the commuting area.
+The DoDEA Europe Non-DoD Schools Program has the responsibility to support educational services at government expense to authorized command-sponsored dependents of military members and DoD civilian employees assigned to overseas areas where no DoDEA school is available within the commuting area.
 You can find out more information to include how to apply for funding, minimum age requirements, home schooling options, etc. on our Non-DoD School Program page.

 How is the school year calendar determined?